Home Herbs A to Z Sariva (Hemidesmus indicus)

 Action of Sariva – Hemidesmus indicus in Allergies

 Experts of IAFA have successfully proven the antiallergic property of the plant Sariva.
 The plant contains phytoconstituents like 2-hydroxy benzaldehye, 4-methoxybenzaldehyde, sterols, saponin, resinic acid, tannins, B-sitosterol, a and B-amyrins,lupeol, tetracyclic triterpene alcohols, fatty acids, glycoside and these aids in the antiallergic property of the plant.
-Sariva is useful against skin allergic conditions, Erysipelas and worm infestations .
+Sariva is useful against skin allergic conditions, Erysipelas and worm infestations.

-Native Names
+Vernacular Names

-Hindi Name Salsa
+Hindi Name Shankhahuli

-English Name Indian Sarsaparilla
+English Name Speed wheel

-Malayalam Name Nannari
+Malayalam Name Vishnukranthi

-Kannada Name Sogade beru
+Kannada Name Shankhavali

-Marathi Name Upersari
+Marathi Name Sankhavali

 Morphology of Sariva – Hemidesmus indicus